Mayor Kevin Hartke and the Chandler City Council invite you to the

 250 N. Arizona Ave.

-The event was free and open to the public.
+The event is free and open to the public.
 Starting at 5:30 p.m. join us to experience several products that are made right here in Chandler, then celebrate the accomplishments of the City and to take a look into our bright future during Mayor's address.

 Just kidding, folks.
 Instead of the virtual experience, tonight you get the real deal.
 I want to thank our communications department for putting that video together.
 We had a little fun with a virtual Chandler experience and, in reality; we have much, much more to offer.
 I am passionate about Chandler.
 It’s a special place made up of talented people, successful companies and unique experiences.
 I’ll highlight some examples tonight as we talk about our community.
 While we’re not planning the virtual experience demonstrated by Future Tech, new tourism branding and marketing initiatives this year will encourage business travelers and visitors to explore our community first-hand.
 On behalf of our City Council and staff, I certainly appreciate that you are here for this State of the City address -- my first, as Mayor of this great community.